FAQ: Custom Portfolios for Advisors

 Build your own custom model portfolios of ETF funds while leveraging all of Betterment’s sophisticated portfolio management features.

-This program allows advisors to customize portfolios of almost any ETFs, while utilizing Betterment for Advisors’ suite of automated features including:
+The Betterment for Advisors platform allows advisors to customize portfolios of almost any ETFs, while maintaining access to Betterment’s suite of automated features including:

 - automated rebalancing